 For most people, a home is the largest purchase they will ever make.
 Obtaining financing, coming up with a down payment, finding an affordable property, and finding a decent home to buy may seem nearly impossible for first-time homebuyers.
-The following are tips for buying an affordable house in any real estate market.
+The following are tips for buying your first house:

 One of the most important tips to consider before buying a house is to be realistic about type of house you can afford.
 Sometimes getting your foot in the door is more important than buying the home of your dreams.
 Many first-time buyers purchase a smaller home with plans to upgrade to a larger home later.
 A home in a good location or in a neighborhood on the rise will help to increase the value of the home.
 As a home's value increases, a homeowner can use the equity to purchase a larger home.
 Purchasing a starter home is a good way to enter the real estate market.

 Homes that have been on the market for a while may offer the promise of a great deal.
 Not a lot of buyers can see past defects, so a house that elicits very little interest from buyers may be worth looking at.
 While there are some problems that a buyer is stuck with, such as a home that is near the freeway or a busy street, some unappealing attributes are easy to fix.